Table of Contents (click to expand)

 1) Compromised SMS verification Process

-Crypto thieves who use this mode of attack specifically target people who operate with cryptocurrencies a lot.
-When you use a centralized exchange (CEX), very often the Two-factor authentication is active on your mobile phone.
+Crypto thieves who use this mode of attack target people who often operate with cryptocurrencies.
+When you use a centralized exchange (CEX), two-factor authentication is often active on your mobile phone.
 Usually, the aim of a thief here is to intercept SMS verification from the exchange.
-This compromise can occur via different means such as cloning, voice phishing, cloning your SIM card, or wiretapping.
+This compromise can occur via different means, such as cloning, voice phishing, cloning your SIM card, or wiretapping.
 Once compromised, they use these SMS codes to “recover” or obtain access to your crypto wallet.

 2) Malware

 Malware never gets out of the toolkit of hackers and cyber thieves.
-Malware infections are still popular among crypto hackers, and they remain very potent against weakly secured assets.
+Malware infections are still popular among crypto hackers and remain very potent against weakly secured assets.
 How does malware work?
 Simple: the hackers infect devices with keyloggers that steal your PINs and passwords.
 When the legitimate user of a PIN or password enters it into a website, these malware infuse cross-scripting infusions into webpages.
-The passwords or PINs are then redirected to different malicious websites which are often not noticeable by your browser.
+The passwords or PINs are then redirected to different malicious websites that your browser often does not notice.
 These malicious websites either download the ransomware or malware to a hacker’s device or steal your sensitive details.
-You can read more about malware and ransomware here.
+You can read more about malware and ransomware here

 3) Phishing Attacks

-This is the most popular and arguably the most effective way crypto thieves operate.
-With phishing, the potential victim gives access to their vaults by themselves, tricked by forged information that look like the legitimate emails and authentic websites of cryptocurrency exchanges.
+This is the most popular and arguably effective way crypto thieves operate.
+With phishing, the potential victim gives access to their vaults by themselves, tricked by forged information that looks like the legitimate emails and authentic websites of cryptocurrency exchanges.
 Usually, to increase the potency of a phishing attack, the attackers send “confirmation” emails to unsuspecting users.

 4) Stealing Your Secret Keys

-Usually, no financial operation(s) occurs with a cryptocurrency without two kinds of keys: private keys and public ones.
-Private keys are only available to their holders and they validate all transactions carried out by an owner.
+Usually, no financial operation(s) occurs with a cryptocurrency without two kinds of private and public keys.
+Private keys are only available to their holders and validate all transactions an owner carries out.
 Public keys are used to confirm private ones.
 Private keys are stored in respective crypto wallets, and if the owner of a wallet loses its private key, the assets are inaccessible forever.
-By stealing your private key, a thief can transfer all your assets to a different wallet and you will lose them forever.
+By stealing your private key, a thief can transfer all your assets to a different wallet, and you will lose them forever.

 As a result, hackers use every possible method to steal keys, beginning with web browser extensions and other system vulnerabilities.
-Hot wallets are also a lucrative field for them as they usually run with CEXs (think Binance or Coinbase wallets).
+Hot wallets are also lucrative for them as they usually run with CEXs (think Binance or Coinbase wallets).
 Cold wallets, on the other hand, exist as hardware devices.
-They are more secure than hot wallets, but if lost, the owner loses all their digital assets.
+They are more secure than hot wallets, but the owner loses all their digital assets if lost.

 5) Mobile Applications With Poor Security Infrastructure

 Although many crypto asset holders do not know this, not all exchanges and trading applications are secure.
-This could be as a result of security backdoors or poor architecture, making them susceptible to cyberattacks.
-Often, these platforms are also susceptible to data leakages such as API keys and sensitive information of users that may be stored in unencrypted databases.
-When these attacks occur, crypto assets stored on these exchanges and applications may be stolen by the attackers.
+This could be a result of security backdoors or poor architecture, making them susceptible to cyberattacks.
+These platforms are often susceptible to data leakages, such as API keys and users’ sensitive information that may be stored in unencrypted databases.
+When these attacks occur, the attackers may steal crypto assets stored on these exchanges and applications.

 How to Recover Your Stolen Crypto: Comprehensive Guide

-We outlined the pointers to a possible theft in the preceding paragraphs, but if the worst happens, can you get back your stolen cryptocurrency?
+In the preceding paragraphs, we outlined the pointers to a possible theft, but if the worst happens, can you get back your stolen cryptocurrency?
 When you hold your hot wallet’s private keys, it is generally impossible to recover stolen cryptocurrency.
 Digital assets are intended to be used in one-way transactions.
 Unauthorized transactions involving stolen funds are just as (un)secured as authorized transactions.
 Safe practices can help to avert future theft.

 But don’t give up hope.
-This guide will explain what you can do if you become a victim of crypto theft, as well as how to avoid becoming a victim in the future.
+This guide will explain what you can do if you become a victim of crypto theft and how to avoid becoming a victim in the future.

 Why Recovering Stolen Crypto Assets Might Be Difficult

 It is extremely unlikely that you will reclaim your stolen cryptocurrency.
-Theoretically, it is possible for you to track your stolen crypto by checking transactions on the blockchain, but this is difficult in practice as a result of the system’s anonymity.
-Additionally, a crypto thief would most likely convert the stolen crypto to fiat, almost immediately, using an exchange.
+Theoretically, you can track your stolen crypto by checking transactions on the blockchain, but this isn’t easy in practice due to the system’s anonymity.
+Additionally, a crypto thief would almost immediately convert the stolen crypto to fiat, using an exchange.

 Yes, most activities leave traces that you may be able to follow to unmask the criminal.
-Even if you do successfully obtain the details via public ledgers, you have very few options through which you can recover your stolen funds because cryptocurrencies are naturally decentralized.
+Even if you successfully obtain the details via public ledgers, you have very few options to recover your stolen funds because cryptocurrencies are naturally decentralized.

 Determine if Recovering The Asset is Worth It

-Because it is emotionally draining and expensive to try to recover stolen crypto assets, it is important to weigh your options before going that route.
-It’s up to you whether it is worth the while to get professional help or simply let go.
+Because recovering stolen crypto assets can be emotionally draining and expensive, it is important to weigh your options before proceeding.
+It’s up to you whether it is worth the while to get professional help or let go.
 This is especially true if you haven’t invested a large portion of your funds in crypto.

 That said, these 5 tips can help you get back your stolen cryptocurrency: